lorispuchol/override/level07/walkthrough.md

         ```

 ## Goal
-Since we can store any value at any position, the goal is to overwrite the `saved eip` of main function with a [__Ret2libc__ __attack__](https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/return-to-libc-ret2libc).
+Since we can store any value at "any" position, the goal is to overwrite the `saved eip` of main function with a [__Ret2libc__ __attack__](https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/return-to-libc-ret2libc).

 ## Step 2: find where is saved eip
 ```bash